Professional development and careers

 The LATHE Program combines knowledge about teaching and learning across the disciplines to create a future professoriate fluent in the foundation principles of post-secondary instruction.
 It will challenge participants to reflect on their practical teaching activities in a scholarly way within their disciplinary context.
 Graduates of the LATHE program will be able to contribute to the scholarship of teaching and learning in their own fields, thus preparing them to become life-long reflective and scholarly teachers.

 - Earn this graduate certifcate concurrently with UVic graduate degree

 - Be part of a program that is focused on your future.
 Enroll in the 16-month, part-time, 6.0-unit Graduate Certificate in Learning & Teaching in Higher Education.

 Learn more about why to earn a LATHE graduate certificate.

-The Learning and Teaching Centre offers teaching assistant (TA) and graduate student professional development programs.
+The Learning and Teaching Centre offers teaching assistant (TA) and graduate student professional development programs, including online training modules.
 Choose from a range of training and professional development options to help you prepare for a role as future faculty.
 Visit the LTC website and check out their newsletter for more program and workshop information.